Santa Ana Healthcare Fraud Defense Lawyer

 - Determine how close federal prosecutors are to filing charges; and

-- Determine what we believe is the most appropriate strategy for securing a favorable outcome as quickly as possible.
+- Determine the most appropriate strategy for securing a favorable outcome as quickly as possible.

 - 18 U.S.C.
 371 (criminal conspiracy)